Trump administration to offer buyouts to all federal workers – DW – 01/29/2025

 Trump wants to shrink government

-The US administration also warned of plans to shrink the size of the government as it expects to see a "more streamlined and flexible workforce."
+The Trump administration also warned of plans to shrink the size of the government as it expects to see a "more streamlined and flexible workforce."

 While the military and some agencies are likely to have increases in their staffs, the majority of agencies are likely to have reductions through reorganization and layoffs, the e-mail said.